artsy/artsy.github.io/_posts/2019-05-20-server-rendering-responsively.md

 I mentioned above that it's difficult to accurately detect devices by user agent to identify which breakpoint to render.
 We didn't want this to be our primary strategy for combining SSR with responsive design.

-But with `react-responsive-media` as our primary approach, we felt that we could make some further optimizations with user agent detection.
+But with `@artsy/fresnel` as our primary approach, we felt that we could make some further optimizations with user agent detection.
 In the event that we don't know your device by its user agent, we'll still render all breakpoints on the server.
 But if we are certain you are on a device that only ever needs a subset of the breakpoints, we only render those on the server.
 This saves a bit of rendering time; more importantly it reduces the number of bytes sent over the wire.

 We really wanted to not maintain our own list of user agents.
 Alas, we found that none of the existing user agent detection libraries surfaced all the information we needed in a single resource.
 We needed to know the minimum